Loading Geriatric Case Study

 Instructions

-In this assignment, you will review the Geriatric Interactive Case Study patient scenario and analyze the data to determine the health status of the patient.
+Review the Geriatric Case Study patient scenario and analyze the data to determine the patient’s health status.

-3. Use the Comprehensive Case Study Paper Template to write the assignment in the proper format.
+• Download and use the Comprehensive Case Study Paper Template (Word) to write your paper, completing each element shown on the template and in the proper format.

-7. All papers should conform to the most recent APA standards.
+• All papers should conform to current APA standards.

 Patient Subjective Information